The Heart of Jesus' Death

 God waits for us to find Him

-For I have no pleasure in the death of anyone, declares the Lord GOD; so turn, and live.”/ For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life. / Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God's kindness is meant to lead you to repentance? / This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth ... / The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.
-Ezekiel 18:32; John 3:16; Romans 2:4; 1 Timothy 2:3-6; 2 Peter 3:9 ESV®
+For I have no pleasure in the death of anyone, declares the Lord GOD; so turn, and live. / Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God's kindness is meant to lead you to repentance? / ...
+This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth ... / The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.
+Ezekiel 18:32; Romans 2:4; 1 Timothy 2:3-6; 2 Peter 3:9 ESV®

-God lovingly waits for us: A woman had been looking for the meaning of life and thought she had found it in the new age movement.
+Even though you run after things contrary to God, He patiently waits for you.
+A woman had been looking for the meaning of life and thought she had found it in the new age movement.
 This woman came by my house in New Mexico decades ago to drop something off.
 I asked her in, but she stated she was heading to the power vortex of the universe in Sedona, AZ.
 I didn’t know what to say to that because God is the power of the universe, so I prayed.
 Her daughter, a friend of mine had been sharing with her mom for many years that the truth about the universe is found in Jesus Christ and His Word.
 As the years went on she listened to her daughter and found the true purpose of life in Jesus Christ.
-Her daughter added the rest of the story for me: In my mom's last years as her mind began to fail her, she wore a large cross, often holding it tightly in her hand.
+Her daughter added the rest of the story: In my mom's last years as her mind began to fail her, she wore a large cross, often holding it tightly in her hand.
 When asked why, she replied, "So I will remember what is important."
 The cross of Jesus, reminded her that "He carried in his own body on the cross the sins we committed.
 He did this that we might live in righteousness, having nothing to do with sin."
 (1 Peter 2:24-25).

 As you awaken each morning, remember, God loved you so much He patiently waited for you to believe in Him.
 He died to be able to show you His kindness.
 So seek Him with hopeful anticipation.
 Invite Him to walk with you not only through the difficulties of life when you are desperate for His help, but also through the good times when you tend to forget Him.
-Confidently pray to God Who loves you so much He died so you could be with Him.
-Read Titus 3:4-7; 2 Peter 3:9.
-What has God's kindness done for you?
-Why are you glad God is patient?
+Read Isaiah 54:7-10; Romans 2:4; Ephesians 2:4-7; 1 Timothy 2:3-4; Titus 3:4-6; 2 Peter 3:9.
+Briefly explain each passage.

 Reflect on 2 Peter 3:9.